Bug 502585 - Keyboard layout set during installation doesn't appear in Keyboard KCM

 Classification: Applications

-Component: kcm_keyboard (show other bugs)
+Component: kcm_keyboard (other bugs)

 Platform: unspecified Linux